dmyma/iOS-interview/README.md

 Swift 3 has five levels of privacy: internal The default rule is that declarations are  internal, meaning that they are globally visible to  all code in all  files  within the containing module.
 That is why Swift files within the same module can see one another’s top-level contents  automatically, with no effort on your part.
 (That’s different from C and Objective-C, where files can’t see each other at all unless you explicitly show them to one another through include  or  import  statements.) fileprivate  (narrower than  internal) A thing declared  fileprivate  is visible  only within its containing  file.
 For example, two object types declared in the same file can see one another’s members declared  fileprivate, but code in other files cannot see those members. private  (even narrower than  fileprivate) A thing declared  private  is visible  only within its containing curly braces.
 In effect, the visibility of an object type’s member declared  private  is limited to code within this class declaration.
 (A  private  declaration at the top level of a file is equivalent to  fileprivate.) public  (wider than  internal) A thing declared  public  is visible  even outside its containing module.
 Another module must first import this module before it can see anything at all.
 But once another module  has  imported this module, it still won’t be able to see anything in this module that hasn’t been explicitly declared public.
 If you don’t write any modules, you might never need to declare anything public.
 If you do write a module, you  must  declare  something  public, or your module is useless. open  (even wider than  public) If a class is declared  open, code in another module can subclass it; it can’t do that if the class is declared merely  public.
 If an open class member is declared  open, code in another module that subclasses this class can override
 </details>

+<details><summary>When init method needed?</summary>
+init method are not so common because properties can have their defaults set using = or properties can be optionals you can use lazy
+So you only need init when a value can’t be set in any of these ways</details>

 ## Objective-C
 [[⬆]](#contents)